The world's largest website

 There are six

-primary causes of globular transfer and I cover this extensively in my Manual MIG and Robot Weld Process Control Training CD's
+primary causes of globular transfer and I cover this extensively in my Manual MIG and Robot Weld Process Control - Best Practice Training programs

 My grandson is the one on the right.